open-mmlab/mmpose/docs/en/installation.md

 # thus any local modifications made to the code will take effect without reinstallation.
 ```

+### Install as a Python package

-Case B: To use mmpose as a dependency or third-party package, install it with pip:
+To use mmpose as a dependency or third-party package, install it with pip:

 ```shell
 mim install "mmpose>=1.0.0rc1"
 ```

-### Verify the installation
+## Verify the installation

 To verify that MMPose is installed correctly, you can run an inference demo with the following steps.